Syph-and-VPD-Lab/autoBIGS.cli/README.md

-# autoBIGS.CLI
+# autoBIGS.cli

-A command-line interface based program that allows quickly batched requests for obtaining MLST profiles on multiple FASTA sequences and exporting it as a convenient CSV.
+A command-line interface (CLI) based program that allows quickly batched requests for obtaining MLST profiles on multiple FASTA sequences and exporting it as a convenient CSV.
+Capable of querying a variety of MLST databases from both Institut Pasteur and PubMLST.

-This program is simply a command-line interface for [autoBIGS.Engine](https://pypi.org/project/autoBIGS.engine).
+This program is simply a command-line interface for [autoBIGS.engine](https://pypi.org/project/autoBIGS.engine).

 ## Features

-This CLI is capable of exactly what [autoBIGS.Engine](https://pypi.org/project/autoBIGS.engine) is capable of:
+This CLI is capable of exactly what [autoBIGS.engine](https://pypi.org/project/autoBIGS.engine) is capable of:
-- Import multiple FASTA files
+- Import multiple whole genome FASTA files
 - Fetch the available BIGSdb databases that is currently live and available
 - Fetch the available BIGSdb database schemas for a given MLST database
 - Retrieve exact/non-exact MLST allele variant IDs based off a sequence
 - Retrieve MLST sequence type IDs based off a sequence
 - Output all results to a single CSV

+## Planned Features for CLI
+- Specifications of multi-threading capacity
+- Session authentication for updated database schemas (as required by both PubMLST and Institut Pasteur)

+Please refer to [autoBIGS.engine](https://pypi.org/project/autoBIGS.engine) for more planned features.

 ## Usage